www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 For testing purposes the authentication and authorization system is used, to only provide server CPU and RAM usage in real time to the administrator of the server.
 # Tasks
-* [ ] Double check test data by hand.
-    * [ ] Use generated names for students instead of numbers, as to make the example more real world likish by styling.
 * [ ] Visualize constraint graph, in order to double-check the problem definition by hand.
   This makes it also easier for users to find problems in their optimization definition.
     * [x] Try out `Constraint#graph()`. -> The result is too technical and the overview is bad.